Just the words "cracked sewage pipe" is enough to make most homeowners cringe.

 Consider also where your sewer pipes are.
-If they're under a solid surface such as concrete slab, garage, deck or fancy landscaping you won’t have to disturb any of it to install your sewer liner.
+If they're under a solid surface such as a concrete slab, garage, deck, or fancy landscaping you won’t have to disturb any of it to install your sewer liner.

 Multiple connections to the main pipe are generally not a problem, as the liner can skip over that section of pipe, or special cutting tools can open flow to them again after the liner is cured.

 Also, keep in mind that sewer liners are approximately one-eighth of an inch thick (3.175mm) (depending on the pipe size) so it will slightly reduce the existing pipe size.
 However, this is generally not an issue as the new surface is so much smoother (and root free) that there is virtually no obstruction to flow, so the slightly reduced diameter is not a problem.